AnuroopSaxena-code/FlowPay/README.md

 3. **Add Expenses**: Log new expenses, choosing who paid and how the cost is split.
 4. **View Analytics**: Check the Dashboard for a visual summary of spending.
 5. **Settle Up**: Use the Settlements page to see exactly how much is owed and by whom.

 ---

+## 🧪 Simulation Mode

+FlowPay includes a unique **Simulation Mode** that allows you to experiment with group finances without making permanent changes.

+1. **Enter Simulation**: Click the "Enter Simulation Mode" button on the Settlements page.
+2. **Experiment**: Add hypothetical expenses or payments.
+3. **Compare**: Use the "Simulation Comparison" view to see the "Before" vs "After" impact on everyone's balances.
+4. **History**: Review your simulation steps with a full history log, including Undo/Redo capabilities.
+5. **Commit or Discard**: Once you're happy with the results, click **Apply** to save the changes to the group, or **Discard** to revert to the original state.

+---